International Women Day’s teacher toolkit

-As part of International Women's Day lead a discussion on one of the following topics.
+As part of International Women's Day lead a discussion, assign a research project or have students debate on one of the following topics.

 Rights and equality